deepthivarsha/manage-webex-rooms/README.md

 Auth component:

 - Has a login button and a title “Manage your Webex Rooms”
-- On clicking login button it gets the webex access token set in the localStorage
+- On clicking login button it gets the webex access token set in the localStorage on successful login
 - Auth Guard is set for all the components, room creation , adding members and sending messages pages can be seen only when the webex token is set in local storage.
-- During first time login, you may have to press the login button on the login page again after the successful login, if the token has not been set in the local storage by then. (open issue, need to find a solution when I get time)
+- During first time login, you may have to press the login button on the login page again after the successful login, if the token has not been set in the local storage by then. (open issue, need to find a solution when I get time).
+This is because of the Auth Guard that is set for the /roomcontrol component.
 - During first time login once you press the login button again on the login page after successful login, it takes you to the room creation page, the redirect uri (https://deepthivarsha.github.io/manage-webex-rooms/roomcontrol)

 Sidebar component: